prophile/typ-report/sections/implementation.md

 ----------

-For consistency, accumulation needs not just monoids on values, but idempotent monoids[^id].
+For consistency, accumulation needs not just monoids on values, but idempotent monoids.
 There is no typeclass for idempotent monoids anywhere within Haskell's standard libraries[^1].

 [^1]: That is to say, libraries included with GHC or the Haskell platform.

-[^id]: Constraints on time forbid my including a full explanation of this within this interim report, but in short this is needed to enforce the property that if the inputs to a network do not change, its outputs also do not change.

 As a result, I wrote the typeclass as well as its common instances and factored them out to a separate library, which then was published on Haskell's package